Sitecore/Sitecore.Pathfinder/README.md

 by Kevin Obee, it is probably very secure.

 Pathfinder could use Sitecore Ship internally to deploy update packages.
 It might be faster.

+# Roadmap

+Short term

+* Exclude images from uploading
+* Use Sitecore renderings in Html Templates

+Medium term

+* More starter kits
+* More documentation

+Long term

+* Make documents (Json, Xml, Yaml) editable, so that the project can be refactored (e.g. the Rename task).
+* Uninstall package (possible use Sitecore Rocks Anti-Packages).
+* Some sort of UI for editing item files in a graphical manner.
+Should probably be webpages on the website.
+* JsonDataProvider document - support JsonDataProvider files for editing
+* Continuous Integration/Delivery - how?
+* Live Update - update browser when project is built
+* Consider moving tasks to NPM